Elegant and Easy Party Puffs

 Shirley

-Shirley these look fabulous!! i would love to make these for a dinner party this weekend (gluten free party, no less), but my sister can’t do eggs. do you think if i subbed the eggs, it would work? maybe some enger-g replacer with some applesauce? or would the applesauce weigh it down too much? any thoughts? thanks heaps for all your hard work
+Shirley these look fabulous!! i would love to make these for a dinner party this weekend (gluten free party, no less), but my sister can’t do eggs. do you think if i subbed the eggs, it would work? maybe some enger-g replacer with some applesauce? or would the applesauce weigh it down too much? any thoughts? thanks heaps for all your hard work 🙂 very encouraging to us who are new to this whole thing! jamie

-Oooh, the gluten-free dinner party sounds fabulous.
+Hi Jamie–Great to see you! 🙂 Oooh, the gluten-free dinner party sounds fabulous.
 I have them all the time.
-Nobody knows any different.
+Nobody knows any different. 😉

 I’m tickled pink you’ll be giving the puffs a go, but I’m not sure on the egg replacer w/applesauce.
 I haven’t worked with that particular egg substitution before and honestly I’ve only used a heaping tbsp of soy flour with a tablespoon of water as a sub for eggs.
 That was before I was gluten free and I rarely eat soy now, plus I used the substitution in banana bread and the like.
 I think such substitutions tend to work best for cakes and sweet breads.
 But all that said, I’ve seen folks use egg replacer in regular breads before.
 My suggestion is to make half a batch and give it a go as a test run.
 That way if it doesn’t work you’ll know before the event and you haven’t lost too much.
 I think you’ll be able to tell just the way the batter/dough comes together if it will work before you bake it.
 So if it’s not holding together and won’t form a nice blob as shown in my photos, then salvage that batter by adding an egg so you can at least enjoy them and they won’t get wasted.
 Then proceed to try another method.
 One suggestion I read online is tofu (regular or silken).
 I’ve also seen the “gel” effects of flax seed meal and chia seed meal, so you could even try one of those.
 The texture (and possibly the look) will definitely be a little different, but it shouldn’t be bad.
-Here are some directions for the chia seed meal substitution.
-And, here are some for flax meal “eggs.”

-Strategies for great gluten-free cooking/baking will come more and more easily.
+Many thanks for your sweet words! 🙂 We’ve all been at the beginning before. 😉 Strategies for great gluten-free cooking/baking will come more and more easily.
 Please let us know how you make out with your experimentation.
 I’d love to be able to add your egg-free success notes to this recipe!

 Hugs,